 The sperm's tail, flagella, beats rhythmically to move the sperm towards the egg, whereas the acrosomes, cap-like structures within sperm cells, undergo a series of changes in order to successfully penetrate the egg's shell and ensure fertilization.
-When flagella or acrosomes don't work properly, sperm motility and egg penetration get affected, causing fertility problems in men.
-The aim of this study was to determine whether maca effects on men include the ability of improving reproductive function.
+When flagella or acrosomes don't work properly, sperm motility and egg penetration get affected, causing fertility problems in men.1,2 The aim of this study was to determine whether maca's effects on men include the ability to improve reproductive function.

 Sperm motility and the rate of acrosome reaction of both mouse and human sperm were analyzed, before and after adding maca extract to the samples, and compared with a control group of samples without any added substances.

-After being added with the maca extract, both sperm samples (mouse and human) showed improved sperm motility and acrosome reaction rates, both of which contributed to a higher rate of fertilization compared to the control groups.
+After adding the maca extract, both sperm samples (mouse and human) showed improved sperm motility and acrosome reaction rates, both of which contributed to a higher rate of fertilization compared to the control groups.

 What Does this Mean?

-The results of the study show that maca's bioactive compounds are capable of improving in vitro fertilization rates by increasing sperm motility and stimulating the activity of acrosomes in order to improve the chances of fertilization.
+The results of the study show that maca's bioactive compounds are capable of improving in vitro fertilization rates by increasing sperm motility and stimulating the activity of acrosomes.

-While maca benefits for men, mainly the ability of boosting stamina and libido, have been extensively promoted around the world, the usefulness of maca root for male fertility has remained as a controversial issue, since there was no clear evidence of Lepidium meyenii effectiveness in promoting reproductive function.
+While maca's benefits for men, mainly the ability of boosting stamina and libido, have been extensively promoted around the world, the usefulness of maca root for male fertility lacks scientific evidence.
 Though further research is required, the results of this in vitro study have shed some light into maca's effects on sperm motility and paved the road for potential applications of this Andean root in the management of male infertility.